 - Fees based on an hourly rate, a flat rate, or on a percentage of your assets and/or income.

 - Commissions paid by a third party from the products sold to you to carry out the financial planning recommendations.
 Commissions are usually a percentage of the amount you invest in a product.

 - A combination of fees and commissions whereby fees are charged for the amount of work done to develop financial planning recommendations and commissions are received from any products sold.
 In addition, some planners may offset some portion of the fees you pay if they receive commissions for carrying out their recommendations.

 While the amount you pay the planner will depend on your particular needs, the financial planner should be able to provide you with an estimate of possible costs based on the work to be performed.
 Such costs should include the planner’s hourly rates or flat fees or the percentage he/she would receive as commission on products you may purchase as part of the financial planning recommendations.

 Some business relationships or partnerships that a planner has could affect his/her professional judgment while working with you, inhibiting the planner from acting in your best interest.
 Ask the planner to provide you with a description of his/her conflicts of interest in writing.
-For example, financial planners who sell insurance policies, securities or mutual funds have a business relationship with the companies that provide these financial products.
-The planner may also have relationships or partnerships that should be disclosed to you, such as business he/she receives for referring you to an insurance agent, accountant or attorney for implementation of planning suggestions.
+For example, financial planners who sell insurance policies, securities, or mutual funds have a business relationship with the companies that provide these financial products.
+The planner may also have relationships or partnerships that should be disclosed to you, such as the business he/she receives for referring you to an insurance agent, accountant, or attorney for implementation of planning suggestions.